substance/lens/README.md

 # Lens (editable edition)

-This a rewrite of [Lens](http://github.com/elifesciences/lens) by [Substance](http://substance.io).
+This an evolution of [Lens](http://github.com/elifesciences/lens), developed by [Substance](http://substance.io).
 It comes with a Writer component for web-based authoring and a new Reader component for displaying of scientific content.

 Read about the backgrounds of this project: